Site last updated: Thursday, November 14, 2024

 “We’re here for a reason, and that’s to win and honor Corey, and Corey wants us to win too,” Trump said.

 Abigail Hakas is a student journalist at Next Generation Newsroom.
 Her byline has appeared in Pittsburgh Union Progress and the Pennsylvania Capital Star, among others.
 NGN is a regional news service that focuses on government and enterprise reporting in Southwestern Pennsylvania.
 NGN is part of the Center for Media Innovation at Point Park University.
-Reach her at abigail.hakas@pointpark.edu.
+Contact her at abigail.hakas@pointpark.edu.

 More in Local News